kmad/kmad.github.io/_posts/2025-12-30-AI-Hedonic-Treadmill.md

 The team observed stark differences in performance: DeepSeek V3 struggles with even 2 steps, while R1 can handle *200*.
 GPT-5 with thinking can execute over 1,000!

 A core thesis of the paper is that "diminishing gains on a single step" (think: performance on a basic Q&A benchmark) "can lead to *exponential gains over a long horizon*" (i.e., economically useful capabilities).
-I liken this to compound interest: A few dollars saved per month might not dazzle in isolation, but over decades, your nest egg balloons.
+I liken this to compound interest: A few dollars saved per month may not seem like much in isolation, but over decades, you see the benefits of compounding at owrk.
 The same principle applies here.
-Chain together reliable simple tasks, and the zoomed-out impact becomes profound.
+Chain together reliable simple tasks, and the zoomed-out impact becomes significant.

 ![Significant gains](../assets/tasks/gains.png)

 ## The Experiment

-The experiment was cleverly designed to isolate the LLM's long-horizon *execution* ability, stripping away elements of planning and knowledge recall.
-The core idea?
-Test how well a model handles a sequence of simple, repetitive tasks—a common failure point for even the largest models.
+The experiment was designed to isolate the LLM's long-horizon *execution* ability, stripping away elements of planning and knowledge recall.
+The core idea was to test how well a model handles a sequence of simple, repetitive tasks—a common failure point for even the largest models.

-The setup is elegantly straightforward: It breaks down a long-horizon task into a basic, stateful operation—adding values from a provided dictionary.
+The setup is fairly straightforward: it breaks down a long-horizon task into a basic, stateful operation—adding values from a provided dictionary.

 This approach serves three key purposes:
 - Isolate execution from other skills.